 The good news is that older adults don’t have to give up cooking.
 By following some basic cooking safety rules the vast majority of accidents can be prevented.
 In this post, I’ll show you all the proven safety measures I’ve taken to successfully enhance cooking safety in our family.

-Gas stoves are pretty popular: they’re affordable, easy to use, and let you to precisely control the heat, so cooking is a breeze with them.
+Gas stoves are pretty popular: they’re affordable, easy to use, and let you precisely control the heat, so cooking is a breeze with them.
 However, there’s some danger involved when using a gas stove.
 Fortunately, most accidents are preventable if you know how to improve gas stove safety for seniors.
 Let’s dive in!

 Carbon monoxide is an odorless and colorless gas.
 It’s produced from the oxidation of the natural or other types of gas that the stove uses.
-Carbon monoxide primarily forms due to lack of enough oxygen.
+Carbon monoxide primarily forms due to a lack of enough oxygen.

 The worst is that it’s undetectable by your senses.
 That’s why if you or your elderly loved ones have a gas stove (or anything else that works by consuming gas in an enclosed space) the first step in making the kitchen safer is to install a reliable carbon monoxide detector.
 It literally saves lives.
 We’ve created an illustrated guide on exactly where you should put your CO detectors that you can find here.